How To Release Music: From The Basics To Unlocking Big Growth

 Boost Collective is the #1 trusted source of music distribution for artists - You can protect your content and earn royalties whenever it is being used.
 Enjoy!

 After creating your first song, you'll need to create and gather the necessary release assets.

-Here's the full list of what you'll need to have prepared for best results:
+Here's the full list of what you'll need to have prepared for the best results:

 Banners For Social Media

 Press Release Materials

 Description of Your Song